Morriar/nit/src/doc/doc_experiments/exp_align/corpus.names/app.corpus.md

 Other UI elements, from the `ui` submodule, are notified of the same events using a simple depth first visit.
 So all UI elements can react separately to live-cycle events.

-> span: app::App
+> name: app::ui
-> span: app::ui
+> name: app::ui

 ## User Interface

 The `app::ui` module defines an abstract API to build a portable graphical application.
 The API is composed of interactive `Control`s, visible `View`s and an active `Window`.

-> span: app::ui
-> span: app::Control
-> span: app::View
-> span: app::Window

 Here is a subset of the most useful controls and views:

+> name: app::Control
+> name: app::View

 * The classic pushable `Button` with text (usually rectangular).